The Red Sea Destination: Location

 The project is located on the west coast of Saudi Arabia in a 28,000 km^{2} area in Tabuk province between the cities of Umluj and Al-Wajh.
-The area includes more than 90 unspoiled offshore islands, 200km of coastline on the Red Sea, beaches, desert, mountains and volcanoes.
+The area includes more than 90 unspoiled offshore islands, 200 km of coastline on the Red Sea, beaches, desert, mountains and volcanoes.
 This also incorporates the Al Wajh lagoon, a pristine 2,081 km^{2} area that includes valuable habitats (coral reefs, seagrass, and mangroves) and species of global conservation importance.

 History

 The project was announced by crown prince Mohammed bin Salman in July 2017 as one of Saudi Arabia's Vision 2030 projects to diversify the Saudi economy away from fossil fuels.
 The project is developed by Red Sea Global, one of the various companies founded by the Public Investment Fund, Saudi Arabia's sovereign wealth fund.

 Construction began at The Red Sea in February 2019 and was expected to be completed by 2030.
 The first three hotels were expected to open in 2023, while 16 hotels, the Red Sea International Airport, a yachting marina, historical sites and recreation centers were expected to open in 2024.

 In November 2023, The Red Sea Project's first destination, Six Senses Southern Dunes, was opened for guests.

 In January 2024, St. Regis Hotels & Resorts opened The Red Sea Project's second destination, and its first island resort, in the Ummahat Islands archipelago.
 The following May, the Ummahat Islands welcomed its second hotel, Nujuma, a Ritz-Carlton Reserve.

 In October 2024, Red Sea Global announced the opening of Shebara Resort the following November, making it the project’s fourth destination to start welcoming visitors.

 In December 2024, Desert Rock Resort became the second inland and the fifth overall destination to open its doors to guests.

 In September 2025, Shura Island, the main hub island of the project, opened 3 of its 11 total resorts.
 These resorts were InterContinental The Red Sea Resort, SLS The Red Sea Resort, and The Red Sea Edition Resort.